Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Do You Have a Rare or Unusual Subject?

-One way to choose the right subject for your photo is to find something most people don't get to access.
-A lot of people want what they can't have, which means a photograph is the next best thing.
+One way to choose the right subject for your photo is to find something most people don’t get to access.
+Many people want what they can’t have, meaning a photograph is the next best thing.